Oil Industry Tax Breaks

 Top Three Tax Deductions for Oil and Gas Investments

-Since 1986, Uncle Sam has given you two options: hand him your tax dollars or instead invest in an oil and gas project.
+In 1986 one of the most unique and powerful tax deductions was created – investments in oil and gas drilling.
+This allows you to have the opportunity to claw back money destined for Uncle Sam and invest in an oil and gas project that has the potential to pay monthly revenue checks for many years.
 Here are the top ways you can take advantage of tax breaks for investors.
 You can legally deduct up to 80% of your investment in the year you make the investment—and up to 100% in just five years.

 Intangible Drilling Costs Tax Deduction

 The intangible expenditures of drilling (labor, chemicals, mud, etc.) are usually about 65-80% of the cost of a well.
 These expenditures are considered intangible drilling costs (IDC), which are 100% deductible during the first year.
 For example, a $100,000 investment would yield up to $75,000 in tax deductions during the first year of the venture.
 These deductions are available in the year the money was invested, even if the well does not start drilling until March 31 of the year following the contribution of capital.
 (See Section 263 of the tax code.)

 Tangible Drilling Costs Deduction